RPGHacker/asar/README.md

 - Asar prefers uppercase hex over lowercase in print pc.
 This may confuse crappy tools, but I don't think any tools we use around here act like that.
 - Asar initializes tables to garbage if you use table, while xkas initializes it to all 00.
-- Asar prints errors and warnings to stderr instead of stdout.
-However, to keep compatibility with old tools, Asar will send the errors to stdout if it's renamed to xkas.exe.

 New commands:
 - freespace/freecode/freedata: Automatic freespace finders, including automatic RATS tags. freespace